-Bromide is the resulted anion when bromine abstracts an electron from another electropositive element.
-Bromide is represented by the symbol Br–.
-Bromide is a monovalent ion with -1 charge.
+Bromide is the anion that forms when bromine abstracts an electron from another electropositive element.
+We can represent it by the symbol Br–.
+It is a monovalent ion with -1 charge.
 Therefore, it has 36 electrons and 35 protons.

-What is the difference between Bromine and Bromide?
+What is the Difference Between Bromine and Bromide?